-Native vegetation flourishes at Charlie Woods Park site in Eagle
+Native vegetation flourishes at Charlie Wood Park site in Eagle

 The habitat enhancement project kicked off in March 2019 when volunteers planted 259 willow stakes.
 Hundreds more willow stakes and other native shrubs including Woods’ Rose (Rosa woodsii) were planted later in 2019.
 Read more about the work accomplished in 2019.
 Willows were planted again in 2020 and 2021.
 Pacific willow (Salix lasiandra) and yellow willow (Salix lutea) are dominant.
 Coyote willows (Salix exigua) and black cottonwood (Populus trichocarpa) are present and increasing in numbers.